ryuchenn/E-Commerce-Site/README.md

 # Folder Structures
 ```
 └── E-Commerce-Site/
-    ├── Guideline_Schedule      # The schedule of this project and guideline
+    ├── 1_Guideline_Schedule      # The schedule of this project and guideline
     ├── public      # Images, Video, Text, Translation
     │   ├── images
     │   ├── translation